 The retreat was the best gift I have ever given myself!

 The combination of silence and movement was perfect for me.
 If something came up in me, I would dance with it, sometimes it was a gentle unfolding and sometimes a tumultuous unravelling.
 I found myself dancing through my relationships, and with the soul of my brother who has passed, as well as with my higher-self and realms of the ancestors, angels and demons.
 Other times laughing or smiling from ear to ear and just having a really good dance and celebration of life!
 And seeing this process in others as well was super-cool.

 About your facilitator:

 The retreat will be held by Brian Bergman (Founder of Awake Human Being and Dance Awake).
-Brian has been practicing yoga, meditation and mindfulness for 18 years and has been practicing conscious dance for the last 9.
+Brian has been practicing yoga, meditation and mindfulness for 21 years and has been practicing conscious dance for the last 9.
 He is a veterinarian, a qualified Dancing Freedom facilitator and holds a PG Diploma in Yogic Studies, from the Bihar Yoga Bharati, in India.
-He currently teaches yoga and mindfulness inside prisons as well as weekly Dance Awake classes and vets at an animal welfare clinic in Khayalitsha.
+He taught yoga and mindfulness inside prisons for ten years.
+And Currently teaches weekly Dance Awake classes and workshops.
+And vets at an Animal Welfare Clinic in Khayalitsha.